maxmilne/Real-Time-Convolver/README.md

 # Real-Time-Convolver
 A real-time, multithreaded BRIR (binaural room impulse response) convolver, made for use with VR microphones.
 Currently only supports the Oculus Rift on Windows.
+This algorithm was adapted from the one described in William Gardner's 1995 paper, "Efficient Convolution without Input/Output Delay."

 Use: